calfus-open-source/magikube-docs/docs/intro.md

 There are a few things that you will need before starting with `magikube`.
 If you already have some of these things on your mac, please skip over the step.

 - [Node.js](https://nodejs.org/en/download/) version 18.0 or above:
+  - To verify the current installed Node.js version, execute the command: `node --version`.
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
 - [homebrew](https://brew.sh)
 - Python 3.12
+  - To verify the current installed Python version, execute the command: `python3 --version`.
   ```bash
   brew install python@3.12
   ```
 - `tfenv` using brew
+  - To verify the current installed TFenv version, execute the command: `tfenv --version`.
    ```bash
    brew install tfenv
    ```
 - Terraform 1.8.2
+  - To verify the current installed Terraform version, execute the command: `terraform --version`.
    ```bash
    tfenv install 1.8.2
    ```
 - Ansible
+  - To verify the current installed Ansible version, execute the command: `ansible --version`.
   ```bash
   brew install ansible@10
   ```